 Bottom line, the experience in First will be very good whichever airline you fly.
 If you are privileged enough to experience life in Frist, I doubt you will be disappointed.

-You can fly to Europe for FREE by taking out the Chase Sapphire Preferred® Card.
-You’ll earn a huge 50,000 bonus points for signing up to the card (after spending $4,000 on the card).
-50,000 points are worth $625 towards travel which will easily cover your trip to Europe from the US, flying on United, British Airways, American Airlines etc, and from a bunch of major US airports including San Francisco, Boston, Chicago, JFK, Denver and more.
-Claim this credit card bonus and find out the best way to book your flights with our friends at Upgraded Points.
+You can fly to Europe for free by taking out the Chase Sapphire Preferred® Card.
+You’ll earn a huge 50,000 bonus points for signing up for the card (after spending $4,000 USD on the card).
+50,000 points are worth $625 USD towards travel which will easily cover your trip to Europe from the US, flying on United, British Airways, American Airlines, etc, and from a bunch of major US airports including San Francisco, Boston, Chicago, JFK, Denver and more.
+Claim this credit card bonus and find out the best way to book free flights with credit cards.